 Even if we receive regulatory approval of our products, such approval may involve limitations on the indicated uses or marketing claims we may make for our products.
-Further, later discovery of previously unknown problems could result in additional regulatory restrictions, including withdrawal of products.
+The safety study for Luramist requires that we follow subjects for five years in total to detect cardiovascular events and breast cancer.
+Further, later discovery of previously unknown problems for Luramist or any of our investigational products could result in additional regulatory restrictions, including withdrawal of products.
 The FDA may also require us to commit to perform lengthy post-approval studies, for which we would have to expend significant additional resources, which could have an adverse effect on our operating results and financial condition.
 Failure to comply with the applicable regulatory requirements can result in, among other things, civil penalties, suspensions of regulatory approvals, product recalls, operating restrictions and criminal prosecution.
 The restriction, suspension or revocation of regulatory approvals or any other failure to comply with regulatory requirements could have a material adverse effect on our business, financial condition and results of operations.